japila-books/apache-spark-internals/docs/storage/ExternalShuffleClient.md

 init...FIXME

-init is part of the xref:storage:ShuffleClient.adoc#init[ShuffleClient] abstraction.
+init is part of the storage:ShuffleClient.md#init[ShuffleClient] abstraction.

 == [[registerWithShuffleServer]] Register Block Manager with Shuffle Server